Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 It's kind of weird to tell me whether what I thought is what I thought or not.

-Your F bomb didn't settle me, he said, I didn't let out some big gasp, and I was listening perfectly, you just didn't like my answer.
+He said, I didn't let out some big gasp and I was listening perfectly.

-Right, so that wasn't the case at all.
+So that wasn't the case at all.

-Um and and to say I was listening perfectly is a bit of a stretch.
+And to say I was listening perfectly is a bit of a stretch.

-I'm not sure what it means to listen perfectly, and so on, but uh and then uh I just didn't like my answer, that's psychologizing and saying he's perfectly in the right and I'm perfectly in the wrong, and so on, right?
+That's psychologizing and saying he's perfectly in the right and I'm perfectly in the wrong and so on, right?

-So then I wrote him back and I said, How do you know my experience was false?
+So then I wrote him back and I said, how do you know my experience was false?

 Right?

-And he said, Because it doesn't align with the recording of the conversation.
+And he said, because it doesn't align with the recording of the conversation.

-Even your own AI and Grok agrees to valid argument, not something that would warrant a what the fuck are you talking about in my humble opinion?
+Even your own AI and Grok agrees to valid argument, not something that would warrant a, what the fuck are you talking about, in my humble opinion.

 And he tried to send me a file, but of course it was all blocked for security reasons.

-So uh there's a grok argument He he said, in a debate about virtue and deciding if a virtue has to be an action or can be a non action, would it be a valid argument to say that if virtue is an action, a diet by omission of sugar, for example, wouldn't be a virtue.
+He said, in a debate about virtue and deciding if a virtue has to be an action or can be a non-action, would it be a valid argument to say that if virtue is an action, a diet by emission of sugar, for example, wouldn't be a virtue, but the virtue would rather be eating all the other non-sugary things, even if it was all the same food as before.

 Just give me a one to two sentence answer with a definitive yes or no.

-Uh but that wasn't that wasn't the issue.
+But that wasn't, that wasn't the issue.

-I wasn't that wasn't the argument.
+That wasn't the argument.

-The argument or the frustrating point for me was me saying that a diet can include eating less, and he said, Well, but you still have to eat food.
+The argument or the frustrating point for me was me saying that a diet can include eating less.

-And he replied, Nope, open to the possibility I'm missing something, misinterpreting some other miscommunication on my part.
+I'm missing something, misinterpreting some other miscommunication on my part.

-And I said, But that's not what you said, bro.
+And I said, but that's not what you said, bro.

 You replied that I was wrong regarding the recording.

-So now I'm totally confused.
+So now I'm totally confused, right?

-So if somebody comes at me and says, I'm totally wrong, and then I say, So you're saying I'm totally wrong and say, no no no, I'm open to me being wrong.
+So if somebody comes at me and says, I'm totally wrong, and then I say, so you're saying I'm totally wrong and say, no, no, no, I'm open to me being wrong.

-Well it's very confusing, right?
+Well, it's very confusing, right?

-So he said, Right.
+So he said, right.

-So it would come down to do you think responding to my argument with what the fuck are you talking about is valid.
+So it would come down to, do you think responding to my argument with, what the fuck are you talking about is valid?

 My opinion was no, that's in the recording, but up for debate, I think.

-And I said, But I apologize for that.
+And I said, but I apologize for that.

 But I did notice that we didn't have the same conflict after that.